Unfurl those rainbow flags, and dust off the roller skates: It’s Pride Month.

 At UC Berkeley, the stories of LGBTQ students, staff, and faculty across the generations are inseparable from the history of the institution itself.

-This Pride Month, we reflect upon the lives of people with connections to Berkeley who have etched their names on history by broadening our collective understanding and making the world a more accepting place, both through their work and through the simple act of being themselves.
+This Pride Month, we reflect upon the lives of people with connections to Berkeley who have broadened our collective understanding and made the world a more accepting place, both through their work and through the simple act of being themselves.

 Here are six LGBTQ people (with Berkeley ties) you should know.